freenas/freenas-docs/userguide/storage.rst

    group name for the drop-down menu to show matching results.

-To set the permissions on a dataset, select its entry in :menuselection:`Storage --> Pools`, click |ui-options|, then :guilabel:`Edit Permissions`.
+To set the permissions on a dataset, select it in :menuselection:`Storage --> Pools`, click |ui-options|, then :guilabel:`Edit Permissions`.
 :numref:`Table %s <storage_permissions_tab>` describes the options in this screen.